1ComputerCare

 • as rootkit type attacks are invisible in normal operation.

-After the initial backup has completed a series of tools are run to search out files and boot sectors of the disk which have been infected.
+After the initial backup has completed a series of tools are employed to search out files and boot sectors of the disk which have been infected.
 Each infection is identified by a virus family name and variant, and the appropriate removal techniques employed; often this is an automated process, but sometimes manual editing of registry entries and reconstituting files is necessary.
 Only in the rarest of circumstances is a reformat and loss of files and/or settings necessary.

 At the end of a virus removal job we apply the latest operating system security patches and, if requested, take a backup copy of all files on the disk, as that will be invaluable should the disk fail, a file get accidentally deleted, or another virus attacks.
 Lightning can strike twice !